halcyondream/halcyondream.github.io/_posts/2025-07-15-lummastealer.md

 bu Project3+0x18da "r $t0 = eax; g";
 ```

-Then, you can dump with `.writemem`:
+Finally, set one at `Project3+0x1a2c` and run (or rerun) the dropper.
+Once it breaks, you can dump LummaStealer with `.writemem`:

 ```
 # Write from (buffer_addr, buffer_addr+size-1).